DaveGee/prep-pal/PUBLISHING.md

 ```

 4. The GitHub Actions workflow will automatically build the application for Windows and macOS and publish the releases to GitHub.

+### Versioning and publishing notes

+- `git tag v1.0.0 && git push --tags` will tag the current commit and push it
+- `git push --delete origin v1.0.0 && git tag --delete v1.0.0` will delete a specific tag
+- `git commit --amend --no-edit` allows to modify a commit
+- `npm version [major|minor|patch] -m "Message"` will increment the version and commit

 ## Auto-Updates